Tips to Stay Healthy During Flu Season

 • Native Americans

 • Individuals under age 19 who are receiving long-term aspirin therapy

 People who have had an allergic reaction to the vaccine in the past and those who suffer from egg allergies should not seek flu shots and should speak with a healthcare provider for an alternative method of protection.
 The vaccine is not approved for children younger than six months of age.

-“Should you come down with the flu, antiviral drugs are highly effective if taken within 48 hours of your first flu symptoms,” added Cheng.
+“If you come down with the flu, antiviral drugs are highly effective if taken within 48 hours of your first flu symptoms,” said Cheng.
 “Taking these drugs can also reduce the amount of time you are sick and make you less contagious to others.”

 In addition to the seasonal flu vaccine, general health routines help protect against the virus and other illnesses.

-“Practicing good hand hygiene is the most important way to avoid spreading the flu virus,” said Cheng.
-“Cover your mouth and nose when you cough or sneeze and maintain healthy habits like getting plenty of rest and exercise.
-Good nutrition and drinking plenty of fluids is also a good defense to help you stay healthy.”
+“Practicing good hand hygiene is the most important way to avoid spreading the flu virus,” added Cheng.
+“Cover your mouth and nose at your elbow when you cough or sneeze and maintain healthy habits like getting plenty of rest and exercise.”